Just like a decrease in conversion rate isn’t always a bad thing…

 Join me in the video below to learn how you can spot (mostly) meaningless “vanity” wins.
 So you can make more useful interpretations of your A/B split test data.

-An increase in conversion rate can sometimes be misleading, which is why it’s imperative, if you are doing conversion rate optimization, you look deeper than those surface-level numbers.
+An increase in conversion rate can sometimes be misleading, which is why it’s imperative that if you are doing conversion rate optimization, you look deeper than those surface-level numbers.

 Hi, I’m Paige.
 I’m a Conversion Copywriter.